 Use static analysis or compiler features to identify conversions that can lose or corrupt information.

 Use compiler options when available to detect and report during execution when a loss or corruption of information occurs.

 Consider using simple derived types to hold numeric values that can represent different unit systems (such as radians vs degrees) and provide explicit conversion functions as needed.

-Include an IOSTAT variable in each IO statement and check its value to ensure no errors occurred.
+Include an IOSTAT variable in each IO statement and check its value after each IO operation to ensure any errors that occurred are processed appropriately.

 6.7 String termination [CJM]